 National Library of Greece

-The National Library of Greece is situated near the center of the city of Athens.
+The National Library of Greece is situated near the centre of Athens.
 It was designed by the Danish architect Theophil Freiherr von Hansen as part of his famous Trilogy of neo-classical buildings, including the Academy of Athens and the original construction of the Athens University.
-The views at the top are stunning, with events throughout the year, and stagger there is always some excitement happening!
+The views at the top are stunning, with events throughout the year and stagger.
+There is always some excitement happening!

-Just six kilometers from the center of Athens, Flisvos Marina is the first marina of high standards in Greece with the possibility of serving a large number of mega-yachts (yachts and luxury yachts with a length exceeding 30 meters).
+Just six kilometres from the centre of Athens, Flisvos Marina is the first marina of high standards in Greece, with the possibility of serving a large number of mega-yachts (yachts and luxury yachts with a length exceeding 30 meters).